Main

 $1,020/day plus shipping

-Medium lift UAS with visible, multispectral, and
+Medium lift UAS with magnetometer

-$1,266/day plus shipping
+$1,500/day plus shipping

 ** Lease rates apply for the entire rental period starting when the equipment is shipped from CTEMPs location to recipient and until the equipment is fully returned, in original condition and with all the accessories provided.